temporalio/documentation/docs/java/how-to-define-workflow-parameters-in-java.md

 You can also invoke other Workflows as Child Workflows with `Workflow.newChildWorkflowStub()` or `Workflow.newUntypedChildWorkflowStub()` within a Workflow Definition.
 See [Child Workflow Execution](/docs/java/how-to-spawn-a-child-workflow-execution-in-java) for details.

-#### Dynamic Workflow implemnentation parameters

-Use `DynamicWorkflow` to implement Workflow Types dynamically.
+Use [`DynamicWorkflow`](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/workflow/DynamicWorkflow.html) to implement Workflow Types dynamically.
 When you register a Workflow implementation type that extends `DynamicWorkflow`, it can be used to implement any Workflow Type that is not explicitly registered with the Worker.

-The main use case for `DynamicWorkflow` is an implementation of custom Domain Specific Languages (DSLs).
-A single implementation can implement a Workflow Type which by definition is dynamically loaded from some external source.
-You can also use `DynamicWorkflow` when you need a default Workflow that can handle all Workflow Types that are not registered with a Worker.

 The Dynamic Workflow interface is implemented with the `execute` method.
 This method takes in `EncodedValues` that are inputs to the Workflow Execution.
 These inputs can be specified by the Client when invoking the Workflow Execution.

 ```java
 public class MyDynamicWorkflow implements DynamicWorkflow {